AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/account-management.md

 ### Remove license key from a Starter environment

-If three active environments use the same New Relic license key, you must remove the key from one of the environments before you can configure New Relic on a different environment.
 You can only use your New Relic license key on three active environments.
+If the key is in use in three environments, you must remove the key from one of the environments before you can add it to a different environment.

 **To remove a license key from an environment**: